Biden, McCarthy to meet as US debt-ceiling talks come down to wire

 EXPLAINER-Biden's budget vs. Republican debt ceiling bill on spending, deficits, taxes

-(Reporting by David Morgan and Jarrett Renshaw, additional reporting by Jeff Mason, Richard Cowan and Moira Warburton; Editing by Scott Malone and Rosalba O'Brien)
+(Reporting by David Morgan and Jarrett Renshaw, additional reporting by Jeff Mason, Richard Cowan and Moira Warburton; Editing by Scott Malone, Rosalba O'Brien and Andrew Heavens)

 ((scott.malone@thomsonreuters.com; +1 646-540-2633;))